umutGulsen/hexlooper/README.md

  - At each move, their "track score" increases by the length of their track (1+2+3+...)
  - Players cannot move to a hex that is included in their track (no backtracking)
  - If they somehow loop back to their nests, their track score is added to their actual score, their track and track score are cleared
- - If a player steps on the track of another player, other player's track and track score is cleared adn their current hex becomes their new nest
+ - If a player steps on the track of another player, other player's track and track score is cleared and their current hex becomes their new nest
  - Player with the highest score wins!